COMPETITION DETAILS

 Honor Code

-All aspects of this competition are to be professional and high quality.
-An entry can be disqualified if the idea, business, video, presentation, presenters, etc. do not adhere to a professional code of conduct.
+All aspects of this competition are to be professional and of high quality.
+An entry can be disqualified if the idea, business, video, presentation, presenters, etc, do not adhere to a professional code of conduct.
 All components of your presentation should avoid any dishonesty, bullying, profanity, substance abuse, and/or immodesty.
 All registrants agree to abide by these dress and behavior standards.

 Judges: Information coming soon!